 We get it.
-Your wanderlust knows no boundaries.
-Warzones, quakezones, no-go-zones – these are some of your favourite places.
+Your adventure-lust knows no boundaries.
+Warzones, quake zones, no-go-zones, these are some of your favourite places.
 But did you know there’s a list of countries that most insurers can’t provide cover for?
 Read on to see the places that the Australian government, and we, would rather you curb your lust for.

-As at September 2019.
+As at 07 March 2020.
 Planning a visit to Venezuela to see the highest uninterrupted waterfall in the world?
-Or maybe a jaunt through Mali to visit the revered Grand Mosque of Djenné?
+Or maybe an adventure through Mali to visit the revered Grand Mosque of Djenné?
 You might want to rethink your itinerary for just a second.

 Both countries come with a warning to ‘do not travel‘ on the Department of Foreign Affairs and Trade’s (DFAT) Smartraveller website.
 This is the reddest ‘red flag’ warning on DFAT’s four-tier travel advisory system.

-As of April 2019, DFAT applies a “do not travel” advisory to 13 countries.
+At the time of writing, DFAT applies a “do not travel” advisory to 15 countries.
 You’ll find the obvious conflict zones in the mix like Afghanistan, Iraq and Syria, as well as newer entries like politically flammable Venezuela.

 You can see which countries are deemed risky on the Smartraveller site.

-Countries on the ‘do not travel list’ are the places where travel insurance providers can’t look after you if should need to claim.
-That’s why we automatically prevent red flag countries from being added to your insurance policy at quote phase.
+Countries on the ‘do not travel list’ are the places where travel insurance providers can’t look after you, should need to claim.
+That’s why we automatically prevent red flag countries from being added to your insurance policy during the creation of your quote.

 Of course you can go to these places if you wish, but if something happens during your time in a ‘do not travel’ country we won’t be able to support your claim.